Brayconn/AllSeeingEye/Manual.md

   - `Tile Types` - The tile type for each tile on the map is displayed.
   - `Entity Sprites` - Entity sprites/icons appear where entities are placed.
   - `Entity Boxes` - Boxes appear where entities are placed.
   - `Screen Preview` - Draws a box as big as the in-game screen size.
 Useful for lining up enemies in just the right spot.
+Use the extra scrollbars in the Stage Editor to move it around.

 The attribute editor has all these buttons and less™.